The stationary horizon and semi-infinite geodesics in the directed landscape: Introduction

 \subsection{Inputs}

-Here, we summarize the inputs to this paper.
-We rely heavily on the construction and regularity of the directed landscape from~\cite{Directed_Landscape}.
-To show invariance of the SH under the KPZ fixed point, there are four main ingredients.
-The first is the results of~\cite{Fan-Seppalainen-20}, which describe the Busemann process for the exponential corner growth model and show invariance under the LPP dynamics.
-Next, we use the convergence of this process to the SH proved in~\cite{Busani-2021}.
-Here, the emergence of the SH as a scaling limit of a model in the KPZ universality class plays a fundamental role in the proof.
-Then we use the exit point bounds for the stationary exponential model, and the convergence of exponential last-passage percolation to the DL from~\cite{Dauvergne-Virag-21}.
-For the exit point bounds, we use~\cite{Emrah-Janjigian-Seppalainen-20,Seppalainen-Shen-2020} as well as ideas from~\cite{Sepp_lecture_notes} and~\cite{bala-busa-sepp-20} that allow us to move between the stationary model in the quadrant and the stationary model in the upper-half plane (See Appendix~\ref{sec:LPP} for details).
-We note that the asymptotics of exit point bounds for the stationary exponential model were originally studied in~\cite{Balazs-Cator-Seppalainen-2006}.
-We use Lemma~\ref{lem:DL_crossing_facts}\ref{itm:KPZ_crossing_lemma}, originally from~\cite{Pimentel-21b} as a tool in showing the uniqueness.
+We summarize the inputs to this paper, besides the basic \cite{Directed_Landscape, KPZfixed,reflected_KPZfixed}.
+Four ingredients go into the invariance of SH under the KPZ fixed point: (i) The invariance of the Busemann process of the exponential corner growth model under the LPP dynamics \cite{Fan-Seppalainen-20}. (ii) Convergence of this Busemann process to SH \cite{Busani-2021}.
+Here, the emergence of SH as a scaling limit in the KPZ universality class plays a fundamental role. (iii) Exit point bounds for stationary exponential LPP \cite{bala-busa-sepp-20, Balazs-Cator-Seppalainen-2006, Emrah-Janjigian-Seppalainen-20,Seppalainen-Shen-2020, Sepp_lecture_notes}. (iv) Convergence of exponential LPP to DL \cite{Dauvergne-Virag-21}.
+For the uniqueness, we use Lemma~\ref{lem:DL_crossing_facts}\ref{itm:KPZ_crossing_lemma}, originally from~\cite{Pimentel-21b}.

-To construct the global Busemann process, we start from the results in~\cite{Rahman-Virag-21}, which are summarized in Section~\ref{sec:RV_summ}.
-We note that, since the first version of this paper appeared,~\cite{Ganguly-Zhang-2022} gave an independent construction of the Busemann function in a fixed direction.
-Our results do not rely on those of~\cite{Ganguly-Zhang-2022}.
-After characterizing the distribution of the Busemann process, we use the regularity of the stationary horizon from~\cite{Busani-2021,Seppalainen-Sorensen-21b} to prove results about the regularity of the Busemann process and semi-infinite geodesics.
+To construct the global Busemann process, we start from the results in~\cite{Rahman-Virag-21}, summarized in Section~\ref{sec:RV_summ}.
+After the first version of our paper appeared,~\cite{Ganguly-Zhang-2022a} gave an independent construction of the Busemann function in a fixed direction.
+Our results do not rely on~\cite{Ganguly-Zhang-2022a}.
+After characterizing the distribution of the Busemann process, we use the regularity of SH from~\cite{Busani-2021,Seppalainen-Sorensen-21b} to prove results about the regularity of the Busemann process and semi-infinite geodesics.